csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 A Sudoku puzzle can be considered a CSP with 81 variables, one for each square.
 We use the variable names A1 through A9 for the top row (left to right), down to I1 through I9

 for the bottom row.
-The empty squares have the domain {1, 2, 3, 4, 5, 6, 7, 8, 9} and the pre- filled squares have a domain consisting of a single value.
+The empty squares have the domain {1, 2, 3, 4, 5, 6, 7, 8, 9} and the prefilled squares have a domain consisting of a single value.
 In addition, there are 27 different

 Section 6.2.
 Constraint Propagation: Inference in CSPs 213